 There have been some serious accidents during football matches for decades in Italy, but I’m not sure there had ever been any deaths reported during live music events in the years you are referring to.

-I think the rest of the book’s storytelling makes a worthy historical document, but as I said, what personally shocked me in addition to the comment about the mayor’s wife, is the statement about the Sanremo Song Contest, because this is offensive to all the singers that have won the competition over the last 70+ years.
+I think the rest of the book’s storytelling makes a worthy historical document, but as I said, what personally shocked me in addition to the comment about the mayor’s wife, is the statement about the Sanremo Music Festival, because this is offensive to all the singers that have won the competition over the last 70+ years.
 This is the longest-running music competition in the country and there has been no evidence that it is fixed in advance by “the Mafia” – which, by the way, is a criminal organisation whose activities include murder, extortion, corruption, labour racketeering, loan sharking and tax fraud.
-To say that “the Mafia gets to choose the winner of Sanremo” is quite a strong thing.
+To say that “the Mafia gets to choose the winner of Sanremo” is a groundless statement.

-It’s not actually this.
-I’m very, very focused on facts.
+I am focusing on facts.
 If there was a proper scandal and it was found out that the Mafia was deciding on the winner of the Sanremo Music Festival, that would be something in the public domain that we could discuss.
 But to say that “everybody knows” – I mean, everybody knows what?
-And what if it was the wife of the mayor of New York, Paris or Berlin being publicly accused of having been corrupted – do you think people in those countries would be so cool with it because “everybody knows”?
+And what if the wife of the mayor of New York, Paris or Berlin was being publicly accused of having been corrupted – do you think people in those countries would be cool with it because “everybody knows”?
 I have seen things in the UK, and also in other countries, that I find awful, horrible – things that “everybody knows” but nobody wants to admit.
-I don’t see why the Italians should be expected to take every allegation as gospel truth without arguing back just because they don’t have the habit of denying the issues facing the country.
+I don’t see why the Italians should be expected to take every allegation as gospel truth without arguing back just because they don’t have the habit of denying the issues facing their country.

 Tell me about journalists.
 You are keeping Julian Assange in prison in the heart of London.